All Episodes

 Different industries.

-But the question is, what impact do you think all of this good work for working men and women?
+But the question is, what impact do you think all of this good work for working men and women, well, what impact do you think it's going to have on future elections?

-I mean, that doesn't even want voter ID.
+I mean, that doesn't even want voter ID?

 They were black, they were Hispanic, they were white, they were young, they were not so young.

-This has been a game changer and has gotten them involved in in politics and has had them vote Republican, not just at the top of the ticket, but all the way to the bottom of the ticket.
+This has been a game changer and has gotten them involved in politics and has had them vote Republican, not just at the top of the ticket, but all the way to the bottom of the ticket.

 You're right.

-They also won't and the KC name was huge.
+And the Casey name was huge.

-That's the state has changed, and we've also dramatically changed our party registration in our state.
+And we've also dramatically changed our party registration in our state.

-Oh, dramatically, and we knew that going in.
+And we knew that going on.

 I talked to you many times about it.